-With 12 films, shorts and TV shows under his belt (including hosting Māori Television talk show O Whakaaro), in 2010 Tainui Tukiwaho scored his biggest role to date: starring as legendary entertainer Billy T James in telemovie Billy.
-He also played a role in another based-on-a-true-story tele-film, Tangiwai.
-Fluent in te reo, the 2001 Unitec graduate is one of the team behind Auckland’s Smackbang Theatre.
+With multiple short films and TV shows under his belt (including hosting Māori TV talk show O Whakaaro), Tainui Tukiwaho scored his biggest screen role to date in 2010: playing legendary entertainer Billy T James in telemovie Billy.
+He also acted in another based-on-a-true-story TV film, Tangiwai.
+Fluent in te reo, the 2001 Unitec graduate was in 2015 awarded a place in artistic mentoring programme Art Venture.

 My understanding is that at one point he was filming during the day and doing live gigs at night.
 I just don't know how he did it ...
 I only pretended to do it and I was exhausted!
-Tainui Tukiwaho on Billy T James - Sunday Star-Times, 14 August 2011
+Tainui Tukiwaho on playing Billy T James, Sunday Star-Times, 14 August 2011

 Xmas Eve 1953: Cricketer Bob Blair (Ryan O'Kane) is in South Africa, days away from batting for New Zealand.
 His fiancée Nerissa Love (The Lovely Bones' Rose McIver) is boarding an ill-fated train, that will plunge into the Whangaehu River at Tangiwai, in our worst rail disaster.
 The Dominion Post's Linda Burgess found this tele-movie retelling of the tragic romance "first-rate", noting "consistently excellent" performances from O'Kane, McIver, and Miranda Harcourt as Nerissa's wary mother.
 The finale features a miniature train built by Weta Workshop.